squareblob/MountAugusta/§I.A.md

 >
 > b.
 Must be a citizen of Mount Augusta;
 >
 > c.
-Must be active, defined by posting an image of the player at the voter eligibility sign showing a date within the last two (2) weeks[§I.A.ii](https://reddit.com/r/mtaugusta/wiki/constitution#wiki_e._citizenship_eligibility_and_application).
+Must be active, defined by posting an image of the player at the voter eligibility sign showing a date within the last two (2) weeks [§I.A.ii](https://reddit.com/r/mtaugusta/wiki/constitution#wiki_e._citizenship_eligibility_and_application).